-Anna is coordinator of all Latin undergraduate and postgraduate teaching in the School of Histories and Humanities.
-She lectures in her main research areas at Sophister level (Early Latin; Informal Latin; Roman Rhetoric) and on the MPhil programme (Roman Hellenism; The Art of Editing).
-She also teaches Roman Comedy, Virgil’s Aeneid, and Latin language at all levels.
+I coordinate all Latin undergraduate and postgraduate teaching in the School of Histories and Humanities.
+I lecture in my main research areas at Sophister level (Informal Latin; Latin Satire; Early Latin; Roman Rhetoric) and on the MPhil programme (Roman Hellenism; The Art of Editing).
+I also teach Latin Comedy, Latin Historians, and Latin language and literature at all levels.

 Department of Classics